Aquatic Stage Staff

 4. Administrative Function

-· Attends applicable entertainment related meetings as required.
+- Attends applicable shipboard related meetings and trainings as required.

 KNOWLEDGE AND SKILLS

-· Ability to speak English clearly, distinctly and cordially.
+- Ability to speak English clearly, distinctly and cordially under all circumstances.

-· Ability to understand and apply the PADI approved hand signals.
+- Ability to understand and apply the SCUBA industry approved hand signals.

-· Ability to read and write English in order to understand and interpret written procedures.
-This includes the ability to give and receive instructions in written and verbal forms and to effectively present information to subordinates and colleagues.
+- Ability to read and write English in order to understand and interpret written procedures (equipment manuals, operations manuals, memos, technical procedures and necessary rules and regulations).
+This includes the ability to give and receive instructions in written and verbal forms, and to effectively present information to subordinates and colleagues.